Deciding Isomorphy using Dehn fillings, the splitting case: Setting

 \subsubsection{Splittings of relatively hyperbolic groups}

 We are now interested in splittings of relatively hyperbolic groups.
 Let $(G,\calP)$ be relatively hyperbolic, the class $\calE$ of \define{elementary subgroups} of $(G,\calP)$ is the collection of virtually cyclic and parabolic subgroups.
 An \define{elementary} $(G,\calP)$-tree is a $(G,\calP)$ tree over $\calE$.
+A relatively hyperbolic group is \define{rigid} if there is no non-trivial, reduced elementary $(G,\calP)$-splitting.

 Following \cite{Bow_periph}, we say that a $(G,\calP)$-tree (or a $(G,\calP)$-splitting) is \define{peripheral} if it is a bipartite with white and black vertices, such that the collection of black vertex stabilizers is $\calP$.

+Every peripheral tree $S$ is a $(G,\calP)$-tree, but the converse is not true in general.
+A necessary condition is that all edge stabilizers are subgroups of groups in $\calP$.
+Another necessary condition, possibly less important, is that each group of $\calP$ coincides with the stabilizer of a vertex.
+In particular, it is possible to modify a bipartite $(G,\calP)$-tree in which black vertex stabilizers contain $\calP$ by equivariantly adding valence 1 vertices fixed by groups in $\calP$, attached by an edge to a vertex in the their fixed-point set.
+This motivates the following definition.

-Every peripheral tree $S$ is a $(G,\calP)$-tree; conversely if a $(G,\calP)$-tree $T$ is obtained by collapsing edges adjacent to inessential (i.e. valence 1) vertices of a peripheral tree $S$, then $T$ is said to be \define{essentially peripheral} and $S$ is said to be a \define{peripheral refinement} of $T$; they both lie in the same deformation space.
+A $(G,\calP)$-tree $T$ is \define{essentially peripheral} if it is obtained by collapsing edges adjacent to inessential (i.e. valence 1) black vertices of a peripheral tree $S$.
+Then, $S$ is said to be a \define{peripheral refinement} of $T$; they both lie in the same deformation space.
 Peripheral splittings of relatively hyperbolic groups are elementary, and we have the following characterization.

 \begin{lemma} A splitting $\bbX$ of $(G,\calP)$ is essentially peripheral if and only if it is bipartite, all black vertex groups being in the collection $\calP$, and no white vertex groups are parabolic. \end{lemma}